A1y0sh4/The-Great-Unciv-Rework/README.md

  - Most upgrade-chains have been reworked, mainly in order to avoid to keep passing from a UnitType to Another (ex: Pikemans do not upgrade to Lancer, but to Musketman; Lancer are upgraded from Knights)

- - Scouts have been reworked: now they have both a pecultiar XP and upgradable tree
+ - Scouts have been reworked: now they have both a unique XP and upgradable tree

- - Most late-game units have received a required resource (especially Siege units in order to avoid making Iron useless in later eras)
+ - Most late-game units require now a resource (especially Siege units, so to avoid making Iron useless in later eras)

  - Ranged Mounted units now have 1 Range, higher Strengh, and count as Mounted units (instead of ranged ones, this means that they have a malus against anti-cavalry units)